Why Not All Wines are Natural or Low Intervention

 Georgian Natural Winemaking Techniques Are Tried and True

 Natural winemaking has been the Georgian tradition for 8000 years.
-Georgian natural winemaking is centered on the methods Georgia invented thousands of years ago.
-It is a simple equation; the only ingredients in Georgian natural wines are the grapes and their skins.
-The grapes and their skins are fermented (skin contact fermentation) in Qvevri (large clay vessels) buried in the ground.
+Georgian natural winemaking is centered on the methods Georgians invented thousands of years ago when there was no concept of additives, preservatives, fertilizers, modified yeasts and commonly recognized characteristics of specific varietals producing wine in specific places (terroirs).
+It may seem to be a simple equation; the only ingredients in Georgian natural wines are the grapes and their skins.
+The grapes and their skins are fermented (skin contact fermentation and spontaneous fertilization) in Qvevri, large clay vessels buried in the ground.
 This results in healthier wines with none of the additives.

 In modern Georgian winemaking some experimentation is taking place.
-Georgian winemakers have are exploring how to diversify indigenous varieties (there are 525 indigenous varietals in Georgia) into terroir based wines to further their uniqueness and support the crafting of high quality wines with distinctive taste profiles.
+Georgian winemakers are exploring and innovating the ancient Georgian methods in order to diversify indigenous varieties (there are 525 indigenous varietals in Georgia) into terroir based wines to further their uniqueness and support the crafting of high quality wines with distinctive, high quality taste profiles.
+But these wines are not going to taste like your expected wines made from Chardonnay, Pinot Noir, or any of the western wine region's commonly known varietals.
+They are simply different and are naturally adapted to the native climate and terroirs of Georgia.

 Natural Winemaking Starts in The Vineyard.

-Sustainable farming, dry farming, hand harvesting, bio-dynamic vineyard management, NO chemicals, organic soil management.
+Sustainable farming, dry farming, hand harvesting, bio-dynamic vineyard management, NO chemicals, organic, regenerative soil management.
 These are the key tenants for natural winemaking in the vineyard.
-It takes more work to adhere to natural vine and grape growing, but our Georgian vineyard and winery partners are committed.
-Just as they are committed to social justice for their employees.
+It takes more work to adhere to natural vine and grape growing, but our Georgian vineyard and winery partners are committed to maintaining (while still innovating) the ancient techniques passed down through centuries.

-• Vineyard Management: Natural vineyards abide by strict adherence to only naturally occuring water sources (dry farming), fertilization (compost and animal (sheep/goat winter grazing), bio-dynamic pest control (NO chemicals).
+- Vineyard Management: Natural, bio-dynamic vineyards abide by strict adherence to only naturally occurring water sources of the region (dry farming), fertilization (compost and animal (sheep/goat winter grazing), regenerative farming, bio-dynamic pest control (NO chemicals).
 Low Intervention (or Conventional) vineyards may use some irrigation, natural fertilizers and minimal natural pesticides.

-• Fermentation: Slight difference in Low Intervention fermentation may include limited added yeasts to augment fermentation (versus Natural being purely the yeasts that exist naturally on the skins), fermentation in stainless steel (versus Georgian Natural wines are almost always fermented in Qvevri), may be without skin contact (whereas Georgian Naturals NEED skin contact).
+- Fermentation: Slight differences in Low Intervention fermentation may include limited added yeasts to augment fermentation (versus Natural being purely the yeasts that exist naturally on the skins), fermentation in stainless steel (versus Georgian Natural wines are almost always fermented in Qvevri), may be without skin contact (whereas Georgian Naturals NEED skin contact because the skins are where the Natural wines get their yeasts (native yeasts of the vineyard), tannins and natural sulfies (for preservation and character), and phenols (See Phenolic Compounds as Markers of Wine Quality and Authenticity - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7760515/ .

 The Aim Is To Let The Grapes, The Terroir and The Wine Sing!